sleepybuildings/vuedows/README.md

 Supported are the follow things:

 - Window creation
 - Window z ordering and activation
+- Maximize and restore a window
 - Window dragging
 - Window resizing (all 8 corners)
 - Basic command buttons

+Broken:

+- Application instance handling.
+Exiting an app somehow screws up the instance handling.

+Missing

+- All the rest.

 Double clicking the desktop creates a new window (testing only).